-Despite the restrictions imposed on us by COVID-19, Summer is still on its way and there are plenty of ways to celebrate while still social distancing.
+Despite the restrictions imposed on us by COVID-19, Summer is officially here and there are plenty of ways to celebrate while still social distancing.
 Here are some of our favourites.

 1. Bodysurf the South Shore